-To check the parking/auxiliary brake for proper operation, use the following procedure.
+To check the parking/auxiliary brake for proper operation, use the following procedure:

-- 1. Press the parking/auxiliary brake and apply the locking mechanism. - 2.
-With the engine off, gearshift in neutral position, attempt to push the ATV. - 3.
-If the brake has locked the wheels, it is adjusted properly. - 4.
-If the brake does not lock the wheels, it must be adjusted.
+- Press the parking/auxiliary brake and apply the locking mechanism. - With the engine off, gearshift in neutral position, attempt to push the ATV. - o If the brake has locked the wheels, it is adjusted properly. - o If the brake does not lock the wheels, it must be adjusted.